Part of the Venturist line, originally released specifically for Costco, the Vitamix V1200

 The Vitamix Venturist blenders are hybrid models made specifically for Costco store.
 Part of the agreement is that they have to be somehow different than what Vitamix sells directly.

 We have described the similarities and differences in general above.
-Below we highlight some specific differences between the v1200 and Ascent models.
+Broadly speaking, the Vitamix v1200 is like the A2300 with the a similar timer function of the A3300 in a Classic style and build.
+Below we highlight some specific differences between the v1200 vs Ascent models.
 For complete details on the differences among Ascent models see our Ascent Review.

 v1200 vs A2300